 Rabbits, however, need something bigger.
 They need to be able to completely sit within the litter box and turn around without a problem.
 This will encourage better litter box behavior and allow your rabbit to be more comfortable while they go.

 The best place to look for these is the cat litter box section.
 Here you’ll be able to find large litter boxes that your rabbit will actually use.
-It’s better to avoid the covered cat litter boxes though, since that can end up confusing your rabbit.
+It’s better to avoid the covered cat litter boxes since that can end up confusing your rabbit.

 While we’re on the topic of litter boxes, it’s also important to pay attention to the type of litter you are using.
-Most cat litters are clay-based which are not good for rabbits.
-They can end up causing respiratory irritation or clumping in a rabbits stomach (they sometimes eat the litter).
+Most cat litters are clay-based which is not good for rabbits.
+They can end up causing respiratory irritation or clumping in a rabbit’s stomach (they sometimes eat the litter).

 Instead, you’ll want to get a paper-based litter for your rabbit.
 I use Yesterday’s News litter and find that it does a pretty good job at keeping my rabbit’s litter box from smelling, and it’s one of the few brands that doesn’t add baking soda to the formula.

 13. Not keeping an eye on their health